 Seniors rely on therapy to help them recover after a fall, to keep the mobility they need to play with their grandchildren, and to build strength to move freely about their homes and communities.
 Physical therapy can also help prevent injury.
-One recent program, for example, successfully reduced falls by 35% to 40% among seniors by focusing on improving patients’ endurance, balance, and strength.
+Physical therapy and exercise intervention have been proven to lower the risk of falls by 31 percent.

 Given the many benefits of care, it’s no wonder that seniors recognize the value of physical and occupational therapy.

 A recent poll found that nine out of ten senior voters see physical and occupational therapy as essential to maintaining their quality of life, and 88% view physical therapists as valuable for reducing or eliminating pain.
 As our country ages, the demand for physical and occupational therapy will only continue to rise, and our seniors deserve to have reliable access to physical and occupational therapy services.

 Yet, years of Medicare cuts have caused some physical and occupational therapy practices to scale back services or even close, making it difficult for patients to access the care they need.
 Proposed Medicare cuts for 2023 will only exacerbate this issue.